- This course includes 34 weeks of structured placements throughout Scotland, Northern Ireland and the North of England.

 First or second class honours degree in a science or related subject (eg mathematics, physics, biological sciences, psychology, linguistics, speech language therapy).

-Where your honours degree has not been studied in English, you will be required to provide evidence of English language competence at IELTS 7.0 with no element below 6.5.
+Where your honours degree has not been studied in English, you will be required to provide evidence of English language competence at IELTS 6.5 overall with no element below 6.5 for reading and writing and 6.0 for speaking and listening.

 Criminal records check: